Cheaper Home Batteries Program

 Should I wait for battery prices to drop further or install now to maximise the rebate?

 We recommend you install as soon as you can.
-While battery costs are expected to drop over time, the rebate reductions and new tiered structure for battery capacity from May 2026 means waiting delivers diminishing returns.
+While battery costs are expected to drop over time, the rebate reductions and new tiered structure for battery capacity means waiting delivers diminishing returns.
 The current rebate offers the highest financial benefit, and given anticipated installer capacity constraints, early booking helps avoid potential delays.

 Why do some companies quote different rebate amounts?